Travel.State.Gov > International Travel > Country Information > Sweden International Travel Information

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

 Compulsory Military Service: In March 2017, Sweden reintroduced military conscription for men and women.
-Enrollment will begin July 1, 2017, and Sweden plans for 4,000 recruits annually in 2018 and 2019.
 Dual U.S./Swedish citizens are also subject to conscription, although persons who have previously done military service may be excluded from the requirement and should contact the Swedish Ministry of Defense for more information.

 LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Sweden.

-Travelers Who Require Accessibility Assistance: Accessibility to public facilities and transpotation in Sweden is good.
+Travelers Who Require Accessibility Assistance: Accessibility to public facilities and transportation in Sweden is extensive.
 The Swedish Government actively funds programs promoting disability access to streets, public buildings, stores, restaurants, and public transportation.
 For more information on accessibility in Sweden, visit the Tourist Bureau’s website.

 We do not pay medical bills.
 Be aware that U.S. Medicare does not apply overseas.